 Slave Play fits into the idea of “Grievance Studies,” a term that flags how some academics (largely in the humanities) tend to reduce various forms of oppression to the question of identity.
 (I feel terrible, and it’s your fault, because you’re different from me.)
 The problem, of course, is that oppression (not to mention psychosexual dysfunction) is never attributable to just one thing (or one person)—it arises out of a complex nexus of race, class, gender, sexuality—the list goes on.
 But such complexity isn’t what Harris is interested in.
 In his world, the black characters are inevitably traumatized (even if they don't know it yet) because they are black.

 And it isn’t just that Gary, Phillip, and Kaneisha are traumatized—that’s all they are.
 Phillip plays classical violin, but rather than giving this character some complexity (the hot black guy plays basketball and Beethoven!), it merely becomes one more symptom of his illness (apparently RID is characterized by a musical mania of sorts).
 And the white characters—no matter what they might do, or have done—are the source of this trauma.
-Each is to blame for their partner's problems, because they are the virus.
+Each is to blame for their partner's problems, because they—solely due to their whiteness—are the virus.